witnessmenow/file-fetcher-arduino/README.md

-# image-fetcher-arduino
+# file-fetcher-arduino

-A library for getting images on arduino based boards (ESP mainly, maybe others)
+A library for getting files & images on arduino based boards (ESP mainly, maybe others)

-Trying to make getting images as easy as possible while keeping it generic so it should hopefully work on most types of boards.
+Trying to make getting files (or images) as easy as possible while keeping it generic so it should hopefully work on most types of boards.

 ## Work in progress library!